system-zero/system-zero/data/docs/la.md

-This a dynamic Programming Language, that has been implement to supply this system, with an extension Language that can be used at runtime.
+This a tiny Programming Language, that has been implement to supply this system, with an extension Language that can be used at runtime.

 The second purpose and a tiny ambition, is through research to understand